GInxh/GInxh.github.io/about.md

 Hi.
 My name is Virginia Hickox.

 I have a Bachelors in Electrical Engineering from RPI, where I did a concentration in Electric Power, took multiple advanced classes in Electric Power, and published research on transmission line power flow design and economics.
-I also took five classes inComputer Science as a side hobby.
+I also took five classes in Computer Science as a side hobby.

 I currently work as an Electrical Power Engineer performing powerflow analytics on the electric powergrid.